dkeightley/ecs-eni-scaling/README.md

 * Monitor the CloudWatch log stream and the metrics for the new 'ECSENI' namespace
 * Configure alarms based on the 0 (OK), or (1) ALARM value
 * Add to your ASGs for each cluster as a scaling policy

+### Limitations

+The current script has a limit of 100 container instances per cluster as it is using a single describe-container-instances call, it could be modified to workaround this.